COVID-19 pandemic in Somaliland: March

 On March 31, the Health Minister of Somaliland announced that the government confirmed the first two cases of coronavirus in Somaliland, these two people were among the three suspects who were quarantined by Ministry of Health and had their DNA sent abroad for testing.

-There is anecdotal evidence from villagers of a flu-like illness circulating in Somaliland from late March 2020, the likes of which they have never seen before; however, the villagers stated there were no deaths.

 April

 In a presidential decree due to coronavirus fears, Muse Bihi Abdi ordered the state Attorney General to release 574 inmates throughout Somaliland territories.

 The first five confirmed cases were reported by 20 April.
 The following week one more case was confirmed.

 May to August

 By 18 May there had been 121 confirmed cases and nine deaths.
 Ten days later the total numbers were 225 confirmed cases and 16 deaths.

 September to December

 By mid-September there had been 934 confirmed cases and 31 deaths.

-By 25 October there had been 1077 confirmed cases and 36 deaths.
+By 25 October, there had been 1077 confirmed cases and 36 deaths.

 By 15 December there had been more than 1200 confirmed cases and 42 deaths.